HagOrMan/Tutorials/BashAliases.md

 For example, in my [`util.bashrc`](./helper-files/bash/util.bashrc) file, I have a `confirm_action` function which lets me lock dangerous commands, like discarding all my changes in git, behind a confirmation that asks me if I'm sure I'd like to do that.

 > As you try new things and start developing, figure out what commands you run often.
-If you're taking a while to do something, look it up, as an AI model, and see if there's a faster way to do it.
+If you're taking a while to do something, look it up, ask an AI model, and see if there's a faster way to do it.
 Eventually, you'll find complex commands that would go great behind a bash alias.

 For me, a lot of my aliases are also git commands that I run often. **I do anything to reduce friction in my development**, even turning something as short as `git log` into `gl`.
 > Keep your commands simple so you can easily add onto them